Using Archetypes to Define Your Brand

 - The Rebel: Harley Davidson.
 Rebel, disrupt, overturn what isn’t working, break rules, take risks, express individuality.

-Use these examples that tap into deep and primal human needs, desires and emotions to guide you as you create a powerful, distinct and authentic connection that customers will respond to, identify with, associate with your company, and remember.
+Use these examples that tap into deep and primal human needs, desires and emotions.
+This will guide you as you create a powerful, distinct and authentic connection with customers.
+Customers are likely to respond, identify with and associate these connections with your company.